 Mind the Product is one of my absolute favorite resources.
-The MTP slack community has over 20,000 members worldwide.
-Mind the Product also offers conferences around the world that bring the product management community together in real life.
-Nothing beats meeting in real life!
+The free MTP Slack community has over 60,000 members worldwide.
+Mind the Product also offers conferences around the world that bring the product management community together in person and virtually.

 Women in Product is a group I belong to on Slack as well as Facebook.
 Women In Product is a non-profit organization dedicated to providing women with equal access and representation in product management careers at all levels.
-I find the Facebook group, which has almost 15,000 members, to be more engaging.
+I find the Facebook group to be more engaging.